july 17, 2019

 equipment failure at mcmicken battery facility

 Around 5 p.m. on April 19, there were reports of smoke from the battery system at APS’s McMicken site in Surprise, Arizona.
 Hazardous Material units and first responders arrived on scene to secure the area.
-For reasons still unknown, the system subsequently experienced a catastrophic failure, and firefighters who responded to the call were transported to area hospitals.
-An investigation with APS, first-responder representatives, manufacturers and third-party engineering and safety experts is underway to determine the cause of the incident.
+For reasons still unknown, the system subsequently experienced a catastrophic failure, resulting in injured first responders who were transported to area hospitals.
+An investigation led by APS, first-responder representatives, the system integrator, manufacturers and third-party engineering and safety experts is underway to determine the cause of the incident.

 lessons to be learned

-Importantly, until the investigation is completed, we cannot speculate about the root cause of the incident—whether it was the battery unit itself or another grid component.
+APS and the investigation team intend to share what they can of the ultimate findings, especially to the extent they are helpful to the industry and response agencies.
 What we do know is that energy storage, including batteries, is vital to a clean-energy future.
 This technology is solving important challenges and creating new opportunities for clean energy like solar.
 The investigation will help us learn all we can from what happened so that we can apply those lessons to how we move ahead.
-It is too early to know when we will complete the investigation, but we will act quickly to apply the safety lessons learned from this incident.

 mcmicken battery facts